Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 To use these templates, copy the content of the folder to your own application folder.
 Then adapt the names accordingly and add missing information.

-Refer to [Overall Workflow](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/Templates#overall-workflow) for more details.
+Refer to [CMSIS-Toolbox Templates](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/Templates) for more details.

 ### Minimal Project Setup